 2. A range of free resources designed to help you plan how to use the volunteers and run different activities

 3. Different campaigns and projects focused on particular sectors or areas of need that you can take part in

 4. Special employer led projects that take place throughout the year – including employer hosted events and in school workshops

 5. Bespoke support from the Primary Futures team to help you to use the system and plan your activities or events

 Of course this list is not exhaustive.
 There are many other ways to work with our volunteers.
 You might find this guide (PDF) useful in planning your Primary Futures activities.

-You can also find ideas and inspiration from how other schools have used Primary Futures in our examples of best practice.
+You can also find ideas and inspiration from how other schools have used Primary Futures by clicking here.

 What does a ‘What’s my Line?’ activity involve?